 It was nice to see a large, well-stocked fridge.
 As obligatory for any self-respecting hipster hang-out, the snack-box also contained some other items such as a beard trimming kit, a water-resistant smart phone pouch, sexy stuff, etc. Reasonably priced and rather amusing.
-From the wall flip-flops were dangling in two beach bag nets.
+From the wall, two beach net bags, with flip-flops inside, were dangling.

 We will most certainly book ourselves into QT Bondi again for a few days during our visit next year.
-4.5 out of 5 in our book.
+5 out of 5 in our book.

 For travel and adventure, feel welcome to eyeball my posts about the Bondi to Coogee coastal walk, the camel safari and desert camp in Morocco, rock-climbing near Porto, the jetlev experience, and the ride with a powerboat.